sky-as-code/aws-as-code/atoms/compute/lambda-inline/README.md

-# Challenge: Create a single EC2 Instance
+# Challenge: Create a Lambda function with inline source code

 ## Table of content
 * [Problem description](#problem-description)